JuliaFirstOrder/ProximalAlgorithms.jl/docs/src/index.md

 This package works well in combination with [ProximalOperators](https://github.com/JuliaFirstOrder/ProximalOperators.jl) (>= 0.15), which contains a wide range of functions that can be used to express cost terms.

+!!! note

+    ProximalOperators needs to be >=0.15 in order to work with ProximalAlgorithms >=0.5.
+    Make sure to update ProximalOperators, in case you have been using versions <0.15.

 ## Installation

 Install the latest stable release with